Creating value through the art of serving the customer

 DNB wishes to ensure that customers have a good experience every time they are in contact with the bank.
-Innovation and development and good access to the Group’s services are key elements in this respect.
+Innovation and continuous development and good access to the Group’s services are key elements in this respect.
 DNB will show initiative, build trust and make sure that the size of the Group is advantageous for its customers.
-This is underlined by DNB’s customer value proposition: Here for you.
+This is underlined by DNB’s customer value proposition: “Here for you.
 Every day.
 When it matters the most.”
 Good customer experiences, along with local competitive power and in-depth industry knowledge, will consolidate and strengthen DNB’s position among customers.

 DNB’s corporate culture should be characterised by change capacity, engagement, good leadership and effective communication.
 Close cooperation between the various group units will ensure that customers get access to the Group’s full range of products and services.
 DNB’s operational structure reflects the Group’s customer segments and aims to ensure efficient adaption to changes in customer behaviour and the development of products and services tailored to the needs of the various customer segments.

 DNB’s customer-focused activities are divided into three segments.
 The follow-up of total customer relationships and segment profitability are two important dimensions when making strategic priorities and deciding where to allocate the Group’s resources.

 This segment includes all activities and products for the Group’s 2.1 million personal customers in Norway.